 Up to $5000 per applicant is available.
-Finalists will be notified of awards at the ISMRM’s annual scientific meeting.
+Winners will be contacted by the end of March and will be formally announced at the ISMRM Annual Meeting.
 This funding is aimed at catalyzing the exchange, not fully supporting all associated costs.
 Funds must be used within one-year of having been awarded.

 When to apply?